-7 Rooftops Bars Worth the Trip Across Town
+23 Rooftop Bars in Los Angeles Worth a Trip Across Town

 Get a new view on the City of Angels from high above.
-There’s a rooftop bar for every mood, from the 73rd floor of downtown’s new Intercontinental Hotel to the eye-level view of the Hollywood Sign from a luxury apartment building roof.
-These are destinations to impress an out-of-towner or just your jaded self, so cheers already.
+And, now that we are able to take a seat at the bar again, there is a rooftop watering-hole for every mood, from the 73rd floor of downtown’s Intercontinental Hotel to a sizzling new poolside scene at the Sixty hotel in bucolic Beverly Hills.
+These are best rooftop bars in Los Angeles to impress an out-of-towner or just your jaded self, so cheers already.

 It’s on the 73rd floor of the new InterContinental Los Angeles Downtown, which is touted as being the tallest outdoor bar in the Western Hemisphere (yay, American exceptionalism!).
 The panoramic views stretch all the way to Pasadena when the weather is clear, but don’t worry: A tall glass windscreen and heat lamps keep you cozy.